 1 Kings 5

 David wanted to build God a house and was told no. Too much blood, too many wars.
 The promise went instead to his son.
 Now that son sits on the throne, and the sword is finally still.
 The LORD my God hath given me rest on every side.
-On that rest, not on his own striving, Solomon begins.
-His first move is to reach north, to Hiram king of Tyre, his father's old friend, who commanded the cedar forests and the finest timber-cutters in the world.4
+On that given rest Solomon begins.
+His first move is to reach north, to Hiram king of Tyre, his father's old friend, who commanded the cedar forests and the finest timber-cutters in the world.

 So the two kings strike a deal.
 Hiram's men hew and float the cedar; Solomon sends wheat and oil to feed Hiram's household.
 Then watch who gathers to build God's house.
 A Gentile king, rejoicing.
 Israelite and Tyrian hands hewing side by side.
 Tens of thousands quarrying great stones in the mountains.
 The nations bring their best to the house of the Name, and the whole chapter leans toward it.